 Optional: 2 tbsp Tahini, or any of the following chopped–basil leaves, onion, bell pepper, hot chillis, or whatever spices you’re into…

-1. Soak garbanzo beans 12 hours, then boil at least 1.5 hours (or use canned garbanzo beans).
+1. Soak garbanzo beans 12 hours, then boil at least 1.5 hours.
+Or you can use canned garbanzo beans.
+If they are a little hard, you may want to boil them for a quick 15 minutes.
 Drain and mash with a fork.
 (Or blend with your mixer/food processor all ingredients together!)

 2. Stir or mix in all other ingredients.
 Yum.

 Pumpkin/butternut squash are great for long sailing trips because they keep so long.
 This soup is simple and super good.
 No mixer needed.

 1 can coconut milk or 2 mature coconuts, grated and pressed

 Black pepper to taste

 Cayenne pepper or fresh hot peppers to taste